 The extra drag caused by open windows is a killer for fuel economy, as modern cars operate more efficiently with the air-conditioning working for cabin comfort.
 Open windows can be as bad as running with a roof rack, another overlooked cause of poor economy during summer holiday runs.

-Delphi admits an air-conditioning system increases the load on an engine, but the latest designs of pumps are far more efficient and effective than aircon in the early days.
+They admit an air-conditioning system increases the load on an engine, but the latest designs of pumps are far more efficient and effective than aircon in the early days.
 American testing shows aircon can account for approximately five per cent of a car's annual fuel bill, but Delphi says modern energy-efficient systems can halve the running costs.

 It has three big tips to maximise the effectiveness of aircon: opening windows to vent hot air before driving, using the recirculation system to improve cold-air flow, and setting the temperature to fully cold and using the fan to regulate the airflow.
-“These simple steps allow the car air and seats to be cooler which helps the air conditioning provide cooling comfort faster and save fuel at the same time,” says Bertrand.
+“These simple steps allow the car air and seats to be cooler which helps the air conditioning provide cooling comfort faster and save fuel at the same time,” states Delphi.

-He says it is important to purge hot air if a vehicle has been parked in the sun, before closing the windows to let the aircon go to work.
+They says it is important to purge hot air if a vehicle has been parked in the sun, before closing the windows to let the aircon go to work.
 Then, hitting the 'recirc' button — or Max on some cars — improves the effectiveness of a system because it is recirculating air which is already cooler than ambient.

 Finally, a manual aircon system will run best on the fully cold setting to get maximum cooling.
 The blower fan is the best way to regulate the airflow.
 Delphi says aircon systems need to be monitored and should be checked for leaks if there is any loss of efficiency, while refrigerant needs to be topped-up because of losses through hoses over the years.